Ankle fracture: Treatment

 The broad goals of treating ankle fractures are restoring the ankle joint to normal alignment, healing the fracture, and preventing arthritis.
 The stability of the ankle joint often dictates treatment.
 Certain fracture patterns are stable and are thus treated without surgery similarly to ankle sprains.
 Unstable fractures require surgery, most often an open reduction and internal fixation (ORIF), which is usually performed with permanently implanted metal hardware that holds the bones in place while the natural healing process occurs.
 A cast or splint will be required to immobilize the ankle following surgery.
 Stable ankle fractures with preserved joint alignment may be treated with non-operative measures (splinting, casting, and/or walking boot).

+After surgery for a broken ankle, it is common practice for people to be told to keep weight off their ankle for 6 weeks (delayed weight bearing).
+However, some surgeons encourage people to walk again after 2 weeks (early weight bearing).
+A randomised trial compared the safety of walking after 2 weeks with waiting 6 weeks.
+Researchers found that 4 months after surgery, people in both groups had similar ankle function (including pain, stiffness, and walking ability) and a similar number of complications.
+Costs to the NHS were lower for early weight bearing.

 Complications

 General complications associated with surgical treatment include infection, bleeding, blood clots, wound healing problems, and damage to surrounding nerves and blood vessels.
 Specific complications associated with surgical treatment of ankle fractures include fracture healing in an abnormal position (malunion), post-traumatic arthritis, failed fracture healing after a prolonged period of time (nonunion), and decreased range of motion (post-operative stiffness).
 If post-operative x-rays are concerning for malunion, then patients may need an additional procedure to restore proper ankle anatomy.
 The ultimate goal is to prevent or delay the development of post-traumatic arthritis.
 Post-traumatic arthritis can initially be managed with conservative options like activity modification, non-steroidal anti-inflammatory medication (NSAIDs), specialized footwear, and cortisone injections.
 If patients still have pain and impaired ankle function after these measures, then other procedures such as ankle arthrodesis and ankle arthroplasty can be considered.
 Nonunion is rare following surgical fixation of ankle fractures but can be managed with bone grafts and stable internal fixation.
 Patients can also experience pain or discomfort from the metal hardware used to fix the fracture.
 As a result, some patients decide to have the hardware removed after the fracture has healed through an additional procedure.